curiousest/curiousest.github.io/_posts/2019-09-07-what-Im-looking-for-in-my-next-job.md

 # Purpose

-When actively looking for a new position, I like to crystallize my goals.
+When actively looking for a new position, I like my goals to be clear to me and available to others.
 This post documents the goals in my transitions.

 # 2019